DRED: Zero-Shot Transfer in Reinforcement Learning via Data-Regularised Environment Design: CMDP specification and generation

 \subsection{Generating highly structured levels}

 We use the wave function collapse (WFC) procedural generation algorithm \citep{WFC} to obtain highly structured but still diverse gridworld layouts.
-WFC takes as an input a basic pattern and gradually collapses a superposition of all possible level parameters into a layout respecting the constraints defined by the input pattern.
+WFC gradually collapses a superposition of all possible level parameters into a layout respecting the constraints defined by an input pattern.
 By doing so, it is possible to generate a vast number of tasks from a small number of starting patterns.
-Given suitable base patterns the obtained layouts provide a high degree of structure, and guarantee that both task structure and diversity scale with the gridworld dimensions.
-We provide 22 different base patterns and allow for custom ones to be defined.
+Given a suitable base pattern, WFC provides a high degree of structure and complexity in generated layouts, and it guarantees that both task structure and diversity scale with the gridworld dimensions.
+Our implementation supports generating layouts from 22 different base patterns, and supports the specification of custom user-defined patterns.

 After generating a layout using WFC, we convert the navigable nodes of a layout into a graph, choose its largest connected component as the layout and convert any unreachable nodes to non-navigable nodes.
 We place the goal location at random and place the start at a node located at the median geodesic distance from the goal in the navigation graph.
 By doing so we ensure that the complexity of generated layouts is relatively consistent given a specific grid size and base pattern.
-Finally we sample tiles according to parameterisable distributions defined over the navigable or non-navigable node sets.
-In this work, the tile set consists of the $\{$ moss, empty, start, goal $\}$ tiles as the navigable set and the $\{$ wall, lava$\}$ tiles as the non-navigable set, and we define distributions for the moss and lava node types over the navigable and non-navigable node sets, respectively.
+Finally, we sample tiles according to parameterisable distributions defined over the navigable and non-navigable node sets.

+In our experiments, the tile set consists of the $\{$ moss, empty, start, goal $\}$ tiles as the navigable set and the $\{$ wall, lava$\}$ tiles as the non-navigable set.
+We parameterise tile distributions such that moss tiles are more likely to be sampled on navigable nodes close to the goal, while lava tiles are more likely on non-navigable nodes far away from the goal.